TimothyHFelt/Rpi-Python-KeyBoard-Controller/README.md

 This project provides a real-time remote control interface for a Raspberry Pi-based robotic system.
 It captures local keyboard inputs and transmits serialized command packets over a low-latency UDP network connection.

-**Collaboration Note:** This codebase was developed in collaboration with AI to optimize real-time performance, multi-threaded input handling, and protocol reliability.
+**Collaboration Note:** This codebase was developed to optimize real-time performance, multi-threaded input handling, and protocol reliability.

 ## 🚀 Features
 * **Low-Latency Control:** Utilizes UDP socket programming for high-speed communication between the host and the robot.